Algeria book fair ban exposes stability debate

-ALGIERS (Reuters) - Organizers of an international book fair in Algeria last week confiscated more than 100 books on jihadism and the Arab Spring, highlighting sensitivities over regional turmoil in one of the few Arab countries to remain relatively unscathed.
+ALGIERS, Nov 18 (Reuters) - Organisers of an international book fair in Algeria last week confiscated more than 100 books on jihadism and the Arab Spring, highlighting sensitivities over regional turmoil in one of the few Arab countries to remain relatively unscathed.

 The fair drew tens of thousands of visitors to its stands, scores of foreign publishers and praise from officials for one of the country’s top cultural events.